xuankimtran/docs-1/pages/katalon-studio/docs/remove-license.md

 ## Remove a registered machine ID

-This action removes the license associated with that machine ID.
-If that User had any node-locked licenses, those licenses are available to be attributed again.
+This action removes the license associated with that machine ID and those licenses are available to be attributed again.
 The User associated with that machine ID can still use the free Katalon product.

 Follow these steps: